 Stamps for use at the U.N.
 European office (also known as Palais des Nations) in Geneva, Switzerland, are denominated in Swiss francs and centimes, and are inscribed with the name of the organization in French: "Nations Unies."
 The first United Nations - Geneva stamps were issued in 1969 and have included the popular Human Rights issues and also the Endangered Species annual issue.

 Stamps for use at the U.N.
-Donaupark Vienna International Center or the International Atomic Energy Agency in Vienna, Austria.
-These issues are denominated in Austrian schillings and groschen, and are inscribed in German "Vereinte Nationen."
+Donaupark Vienna International Center or the International Atomic Energy Agency in Vienna, Austria are denominated in Austrian schillings and groschen, and are inscribed in German "Vereinte Nationen."
 The issuing of United Nations - Vienna stamps began in 1979 and have included many favorite topical stamps, including the Presentation Booklets of the World Heritage Site series.

-Each year between 1972 and 2010 the United Nations Postal Authority has issued Souvenir Cards depicting United Nations Stamps around a central theme being promoted by the United Nations.
-Examples would the the Year of the Child, or the International Youth Year.
-Important issues ar also featured, such as the fight against AIDS, Safety at Sea, Combating Racism.
-And then there are a few to promote the hobby of stamp collecting.
+Beginning in 1972 the United Nations Postal Authority has issued Souvenir Cards depicting United Nations Stamps around themes being promoted by the United Nations.
+Examples include the the Year of the Child, or the International Youth Year.
+Important issues are also featured, such as the fight against AIDS, Safety at Sea, and Combating Racism.
+And then there are a few to U.N.
+Souvenir Cards issued to promote the hobby of stamp collecting.

 Each year the United Nations Postal Authority issues Souvenir Folders presenting the stamps for the year from New York, Geneva and Vienna.
 Collecting these folders is a wonderful way to obtain the stamps and also the story behind the stamps in attractive 'book' format.
 In addition to the annual sets of stamps in folder format, the United Nations has issued Souvenir Folders for the Flag Series and Human Rights Issues